Each school is given an amount of money to spend above their allocated budget, called Pupil Premium.

 - Ensuring priority access to extra-curricular activities

-The Headteacher, in conjunction with the Senior Management Team, will maintain an ongoing programme of support for socially disadvantaged pupils, which will be subject to the oversight of the Governors’ Teaching, Learning and Wellbeing sub Committee.
+The Headteacher, in conjunction with the Senior Leadership Team, will maintain an ongoing programme of support for socially disadvantaged pupils, which will be subject to the oversight of the Governors’ Teaching, Learning and Wellbeing sub Committee.

 The school will provide a daily free healthy snack to those children in KS2 in receipt of the Pupil Premium falling in line with arrangements already in place for KS1.